 - Problems experienced by your children e.g. exam stress, eating disorders

 Details of all our Mental Health First Aiders, their location and contact details can be found here.
 The team can also be recognized when in the office by their yellow VMware Mental Health First Aider lanyard.

 Want to find out more or get involved with Mental Health First Aid?

 Please contact email@example.com and one of our team will respond to your question, or alternatively contact one of our First Aiders directly.

 * Please note, our volunteers are not taught to diagnose mental health conditions.
-The accredited training, they are given raises awareness of a wide range of potential signs of mental ill healthand gives them strategies and skills to offer initial support.
+The accredited training they are given raises awareness of a wide range of potential signs of poor mental health, and gives them strategies and skills to offer initial support.
 If you need medical support, please contact our ICAS: Coaching, Therapy, and Work Life Services or your doctor for guidance.

 Coming Out After 30 Years (skip to 11:15)

 Connect Café – group discussions on compelling questions

 Cook and Connect – social group meal preparation from a set recipe